gpaux/Mediana/AnalysisModel.md

 {% endhighlight %}

 ## User-defined functions

-If a test, a statistic or a multiplicity adjustment procedure is not implemented by default in the Mediana package, the user can defined his own function.
-In order to be used within the package, the user must respect the following templates.
+If a significance test, descriptive statistic or multiplicity adjustment procedure is not included in the Mediana package, the user can easily define a custom function that implements a test, computes a descriptive statistic or performs a multiplicity adjustment.
+The user must follow the guidelines presented below to create valid custom functions.

-### Template for test
+### Custom functions for implementing a significance test

-The following template can be used by the user to create his own function to perform a statistical test.
-The parts of the function that has to be modified are identified within a block.
+The following template must be used by the user to define a function that implements a significance test in an analysis model.
+The test-specific components that need to be modified if the user wishes to implement a different test are identified in the comments.

-As an example, this function is used to perform a test named `Template` and has one parameter, `parameter1`.
+As an example, the function defined below carries out a test named `TemplateTest` with a single required parameter labeled `parameter1`.

 {% highlight R %}
-# Template of a function to perform a test
+# Template of a function to perform a significance test
 TemplateTest = function(sample.list, parameter) {

   # Determine the function call, either to generate the p-value or to return description